JusZhaVS/Topological-Data-Analysis-and-Persistence-Theory-Applications-to-Heart-Arrhythmia/README.md

 ## Acknowledgments

 - PhysioNet for providing open-access cardiac databases
-- The Ripser, GUDHI, and Giotto-TDA teams for excellent TDA software
+- The Ripser, GUDHI, and Giotto-TDA teams for excellent TDA software that I heavily utilized in this project.
-- The cardiac electrophysiology research community

 ---